 Pexels and Unsplash

-I grouped Pexels and Unsplash together because for all intents and purposes they are the same thing.
+I grouped Pexels and Unsplash together because they are the same thing for all intents and purposes.
 Each app has an enormous collection of free stock images to use.
-I have started using them both to generate feature images for the pages pf Gadget Syrup, as well as the hero image for some blog posts.
+I have started using them both to generate feature images for the pages of Gadget Syrup and the hero image for some blog posts.

 Both services also offer their services on the web to use from your PC.

 This is one of my favourite apps.
-Snapmod contains hundreds of smartphones renders and through this very well-designed app you can insert screenshots from your device onto a render of your device or any other.
+Snapmod contains hundreds of smartphone renders, and through this very well-designed app, you can insert screenshots from your device onto a render of your device or any other.

 You’ll also notice that all of the app screenshots in this article were created with Snapmod!

-There are a few caveats to be aware of now that many devices come with different screen ratios and the placement of any notches or camera cutouts will make your screen shot look out of place.
+There are a few caveats to be aware of now: many devices come with different screen ratios, and placement of any notches or camera cutouts will make your screenshot look out of place.

-I’ve also noticed the developer for this app is slow to add new models, sometimes months after a phones release.
+I’ve also noticed the developer for this app is slow to add new models, sometimes months after the release of a phone.
 In time, my feeling is that this app will stop being updated.
-Fingers crossed I am wrong!
+Fingers crossed, I am wrong!